diegoesp/ladri/README.md

 # Upcoming features

-* Switch menu using the cursor
-* Gime both choices requestAnimationFrame and timer by tweaking the game class
+* Give both choices requestAnimationFrame and timer by tweaking the game class
 * Add full screen mode
 * Add more levels